Lost (Maroon 5 song): Music video

 The official music video premiered alongside the release of the song and album on June 11, 2021.
 Directed by Sophie Muller and shot in Malibu, California.
-The band members of Maroon 5 are seen performing the song on a beach.
-Lead singer Adam Levine is later pictured swimming underwater with his wife, Namibian model Behati Prinsloo Levine, who plays the role of a mermaid in the accompanying visuals.
+The band members of Maroon 5 are seen performing the song on a beach in a foggy scene.
+Frontman Adam Levine is later pictured swimming underwater with his wife, Namibian model Behati Prinsloo Levine, who plays the role of a mermaid in the accompanying visuals.